vectordotdev/timber-elixir/README.md

 So how do you get your logs to the Timber service?

-We *highly* recmmend that you create an app within your Timber account and follow the instructions that proceed.
-Based on your app details we'll provide you with simple, straight-forward instructions that get you up and running quick.
+We *highly* recmmend that you [create an app within your Timber account](https://app.timber.io/organizations/timber/apps/new) and follow the instructions that proceed.
+Based on your app details we'll provide you with simple, straight-forward instructions that get you up and running quickly.

 ### STDOUT